Probability of precipitation: U.S. National Weather Service

-The NWS also provides hourly forecasts.
-The hourly PoP can be similar to the daily PoP and vary little, or it can vary dramatically.
+The NWS provides hourly forecasts.
+These forecasts include PoP over a given twelve-hour period (i.e. daytime vs night) which indicate a PoP if the given conditions at the start of the twelve-hour period hold for the next twelve-hours.
+They also include hour-to-hour forecasts, which is the PoP for that given hour.
+Because weather events hour to hour may be varyingly independent, hour-to-hour can be very similar to the current or twelve-hour PoP, or it can vary dramatically.

-An example of an event where the hourly PoPs are not independent is a hurricane.
-In that case, there may be a 1 in 5 chance of the hurricane hitting a given stretch of coast, but if it does arrive there will be rain for several hours.

 Other US forecasters

 AccuWeather's definition is based on the probability at the forecast area's official rain gauge.
 There is also a probability of precipitation for every location in the United States for every minute for the next two hours.
 This is also known as a minute-cast.
 The Weather Channel's definition may include precipitation amounts below 0.01 inch (0.254 mm) and includes the chance of precipitation 3 hours before or after the forecast period.
 This latter change was described as less objective and more consumer-centric.
 The Weather Channel has an observed wet bias – the probability of precipitation is exaggerated in some cases.